CTGAP/ctgap-keyboard-layout/README.md

 ![Heatmap](https://github.com/CTGAP/ctgap-keyboard-layout/blob/main/klanext/ctgap-2.en.ergodox_heatmap.PNG?raw=true)

 Note: This page is a WIP.
 I plan to add:
-- Analyses of CTGAP 3.0 and 2.0 with IanDoug's KLAnext analyzer
 - CTGAP 3.0 downloads for Windows, MacOS, and Linux
 - Personal QMK Keymaps of CTGAP 3.0 for Dactyl Manuform 3x5/4x5 and Corne/CRKBD 3x5